 One of the most scenic roads of Sikkim

 The curvy windy roads connect various towns of Sikkim.
-There is no big bus or train to take you from point A to B. Locals use shared jeeps, and most tourists hire either a private car with a driver or group taxis.
+No big bus or train will take you from point A to B. Locals use shared jeeps, and most tourists hire either a private car with a driver or group taxis.
 So the best and only way to savour Sikkim’s mountain beauty is by road.
-Usually, the agents who get you permission to offer a Car with a driver + permit+ accommodation combo.
+Usually, the agents get you permission to offer a Car with a driver + permit+ accommodation combo.

 How can I plan a trip to Sikkim?

 Sahana and My sister wandered in Sikkim for 16 days with my friend Buddha from Gangtok.

 Think of the number of days you can afford to spend in Sikkim.
 Make a list of places you fell in love with while reading our “Best Things to do in Sikkim” post.
 Plot down the sensitive areas from your favourite list to know whether you need special permission to get to that particular place.
 Keep in mind that some areas don’t allow kids below age five and senior citizens with health issues.
 With this, draw up your own itinerary.
 Unless you are on a biking adventure, I recommend you hire a car that can run in the rugged terrains of Sikkim with a driver.
 The room bookings can be made on booking.com.
 But the remote homestays are known to local guides better.